Light brown apple moth controversy

 The light brown apple moth (Epiphyas postvittana, often abbreviated to LBAM) is a leafroller moth belonging to the lepidopteran family Tortricidae.
 The moth was confirmed to be present in mainland United States in 2007, principally along the West Coast.
-The State of California and the US Department of Agriculture quickly imposed quarantine measures and decided to use aerial spraying of cities with pesticides to try to eradicate the moth.
+The State of California and the US Department of Agriculture quickly imposed agricultural quarantine measures and decided to use aerial spraying to try to eradicate the moth.
 This led to substantial public controversy and claims of adverse health effects.
 Aerial spraying was discontinued in 2008.
 Trapping, monitoring, and inspection efforts were reduced or eliminated in 2012 due to budget problems.

 Light brown apple moth

 The insect is regarded as an herbivorous generalist, and the larvae consume numerous plant crops in Australia and New Zealand.
 The species is native to Australia and is found in New Zealand, Ireland, the United Kingdom, and Hawaii.

 The moth has been classified as a noxious insect in the United States and Canada, but not in Europe.
-This has resulted in restrictions on produce from Mexico and Canada under the North American Free Trade Agreement.
+This resulted in restrictions on importing and exporting produce from infested areas between the US, Mexico, and Canada under the North American Free Trade Agreement.